Parents and school choice

 Various objectives are sought by governments in adopting choice policies.
 The overarching objectives are to recognise the religious beliefs and educational values of parents in a diverse society, and to ensure quality education for all students.

 Independent schools reflect Australia’s social and ethnic diversity, offering choice for young Australians to be educated in schools with different cultural, religious and educational philosophies.
 The diversity of the sector, illustrated below, is representative of the diversity of the Australian population as a whole.

 School affiliation in the Independent sector, 2020

-Source: Australian Government Department of Education
+Source: Australian Government Department of Education, Skills and Employment.

 *Other Religious Affiliation includes Churches of Christ, Ananda Marga, Hare Krishna and Society of Friends

 **Other includes special schools, international schools, indigenous schools, and community schools.